delcypher/lc/README.txt

 2. An executable probably named 2dlc will be created (check the makefile to see what it will be called).
 To execute it run ./2dlc

+HOW TO ADD YOUR OWN NANOPARTICLES:
+1. Declare your own class deriving from the Nanoparticle class (nanoparticle.h) in it's own header (e.g. mynewnanoparticle.h) in the "nanoparticles" folder.
+See nanoparticles/circle.h as an example.
+2. Implement your own class in it's own implementation file (e.g. mynewnanoparticle.cpp) .
+You must implement the processCell() function.
+See nanoparticles/circle.h as an example.
+3. Include your new nanoparticle header in main.cu. (i.e. #include "nanoparticles/mynewnanoparticle.h" )
+4. Add your particle to the lattice using latticeAdd() in main.cu
+5. Add your nanoparticle to the variable OBJECTS with a ".o" extension in the makefile. (e.g. mynewnanoparticle.o )
+6. Recompile by running "make".

 HOW TO CLEAN UP THE BUILD:
 Compiling the program will generate lots of .o files (object files) & .dep (dependency files for make).
-Run the following command to clean this up. make clean
+Run the following command to clean this up.
+"make clean"

 WARNINGS:
-1. If you rename any files you should run ``make clean'' to remove old dependency & object files.
-You should also be using ``git mv'' NOT ``mv''.
+1. If you rename any files you should run "make clean" to remove old dependency & object files.
+You should also be using "git mv" NOT "mv".

 SCRIPTS:
 In the script/ directory are bash shell scripts for doing various useful things.